 PEX is plastic piping and has several advantages over copper piping.
 PEX piping costs about a third of the price of copper pipe, and PEX piping is faster for your plumber to install.
 Because it’s easier and quicker to install, replacing galvanized pipe will be more affordable when your plumber uses PEX piping.

 Another advantage is that PEX piping does not have to be soldered and it will not corrode over time like copper does.
 Corrosion is an issue for metal pipes in areas that have acidic water.
 Unlike copper pipe, PEX piping remains chemically stable over time.
 Both copper and PEX piping are superior to galvanized pipe, however, and will improve the water quality in your home.

 Knowing what is in your water is very important for the health and safety of everyone in the home.
-Once you know what’s in your water, we at Lake Michigan Mechanical can help by recommending and installing different systems to filter out what you do not want in your water so that it’s safe to drink, easy on your skin, and doesn’t smell or stain your sinks and bathtubs.
+Once you know what’s in your water, we at Lake Michigan Heating, Cooling, Plumbing can help by recommending and installing different systems to filter out what you do not want in your water so that it’s safe to drink, easy on your skin, and doesn’t smell or stain your sinks and bathtubs.
 If you need a water treatment system installed in your home, call us today!
 We are here to help.